NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          CFA = conditioned floor area [ft2],

-         NCfl = number of conditioned floor levels number of conditioned floor levels in the residence including conditioned basements,
+         NCfl = number of conditioned floor levels in the residence including conditioned basements,

          Bsmnt = presence (1.0) or absence (0.0) of an unconditioned basement in the residence.
+If a building has both a conditioned and unconditioned basement on the same level, Bsmnt = 0 to avoid double counting.

   .. [#] RecirculationPipingLoopLength is the recirculation loop length including both supply and return sides, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 20 feet of piping for each floor level greater than one plus 10 feet of piping for unconditioned basements.
   .. [#] BranchPipingLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.